seokjoon27/tp/docs/DeveloperGuide.md

 * 2a.
 Note too long (>100 characters).
     * 2a1.
 System shows error message: "Notes should not exceed 100 characters" Use case resumes at step 1.

 ---

-**Use Case: Mark Payment as Paid/Unpaid**

-**Main Success Scenario (MSS):**
-1. User enters the command to mark payment for a student.
-2. System validates student exists.
-3. System updates the payment status.
-4. System displays success message: "<Student Name>’s payment has been changed to paid/unpaid."
-   Use case ends.

-**Extensions:**
-* 2a.
-Student not found.
-    * 2a1.
-System shows error message: "Error: contact not found."
-      Use case resumes at step 1.
-* 2b.
-Payment already set to requested status.
-    * 2b1.
-System shows error message: "Payment status is already <paid/unpaid>."
-      Use case ends.

----